 18 to 20 - £7.49

 apprentices - (which applies to people aged under 19 or people over 19, in the first year of their apprenticeship) - £5.28

 These are the minimum hourly rates set by law and they are subject to change on an annual basis, generally on 1 October.
 Workers cannot ‘contract out’ of these rates and all employers, irrespective of size, are required to pay the NMW.

 What is the national living wage?

 The national living wage (NLW) is a higher rate of the national minimum wage for all workers and employees who are 23 and over.
-It came into effect on 1 April 2021 and currently stands at £9.50 per hour.
+The current NLW came into effect on 1 April 2022 and currently stands at £10.42 per hour.
 As with the NMW, all employers must pay the NLW or a higher rate as a minimum legal obligation - this is not negotiable with staff.
 The NLW rate is also reviewed annually, with any new changes due to come into effect at the start of April.

 What is the recommended living wage?